-This is not only a helpful tool for just the creative writing part of narrative, it also can help you challenge any assumptions or biases you might have about the way games should be made.
-There’s no wrong way to do narrative, and these considerations will help you get better at your craft, and enable you to bring more kinds of experiences to the table for more different kinds of people.
+This is not only a helpful tool for just the creative writing part of narrative design, it also can help you challenge any assumptions or biases you might have about the way video games should be made.
+There’s no wrong way to do narrative design, and these considerations will help you get better at your craft, and enable you to bring more kinds of experiences to the table for more different kinds of people.

 And there we have it!
-Some surefire tips to help you not only improve your game design habits, but also help you take those first crucial steps into game narrative.
+Some surefire tips to help you not only improve your game designer habits, but also help you take those first crucial steps into game narrative.

 The framework that I’ve talked about in this post is similar – yet different – to the MDA framework outlined by LucasArts developer Clint Hocking in his 2011 GDC talk “Dynamics: The State of the Art”.
-That talk is extremely influential and useful for anyone seeking to work in narrative, so I recommend checking it out yourself (as well as some other useful talks from industry veterans linked below).
+That talk is extremely influential and useful for anyone seeking to become a narrative designer, so I recommend checking it out yourself (as well as some other useful talks from industry veterans linked below).

 Either way, game narrative design is one of the most subjective fields of game design, and it will require different skills for each and every project you work on.
 As such, the broader your palette of knowledge, the better you will be at it.
 However, rest assured there are tools to help you along in your journey, and despite the lack of resources, game narrative is something open to everyone!